 Archive - News Article

 MT.
-JEWETT â€“ A Mt.
-Jewett teenager is organizing a local campaign to assist victims of Hurricane Sandy.
+JEWETT â The American Red Cross has praised a 17-year-old Mt.
+Jewett boy who embarked on a local campaign to benefit victims of Hurricane Sandy.

 "It's a great personal mission," Jason Bange said in praising the relief work of Andrew Carlson, a junior at Kane Area High School.
 "This is an outstanding effort on his part."